-The Annual Meeting of Shareholders of VF Corporation will be held on Tuesday, April 28, 2009, at the O.Henry Hotel, Caldwell Room, 624 Green Valley Road, Greensboro, North Carolina, commencing at 10:30 a.m.
+The Annual Meeting of Shareholders of VF Corporation will be held on Tuesday, April 26, 2011, at the O.Henry Hotel, Caldwell Room, 624 Green Valley Road, Greensboro, North Carolina, commencing at 10:30 a.m.
 Your Board of Directors and management look forward to greeting personally those shareholders able to attend.

-At the meeting, shareholders will be asked to (i) elect four directors; (ii) ratify the selection of PricewaterhouseCoopers LLP as VF's independent registered public accounting firm for fiscal 2009; and (iii) consider such other matters as may properly come before the meeting.
+At the meeting, shareholders will be asked to vote on (i) the election of four directors; (ii) whether to approve the compensation of named executive officers as disclosed in this proxy statement; (iii) whether the frequency of executive compensation advisory votes should be every one, two or three years; (iv) whether to approve an amendment to VF's By-laws to adopt a majority voting standard for uncontested director elections; (v) whether to ratify the selection of PricewaterhouseCoopers LLP as VF's independent registered public accounting firm for fiscal 2011; and (vi) such other matters as may properly come before the meeting.

-Your Board of Directors recommends a vote FOR the election of the persons nominated to serve as directors and FOR the ratification of the selection of PricewaterhouseCoopers LLP as VF's independent registered public accounting firm.
+Your Board of Directors recommends a vote FOR the election of the persons nominated to serve as directors, FOR the approval of compensation of named executive officers as disclosed in this proxy statement, FOR the proposed frequency of executive compensation advisory votes, FOR the amendment to VF's By-laws to adopt a majority voting standard for uncontested director elections, and FOR the ratification of the selection of PricewaterhouseCoopers LLP as VF's independent registered public accounting firm.
 Regardless of the number of shares you own or whether you plan to attend, it is important that your shares be represented and voted at the meeting.